stephenrdoyle/ancient_trichuris/03_code/ancient_trichuris.workbook.md

 ```
 ---

-## Reference
+## Reference genome
-- the reference is an unpublished Trichuris trichiura assembly generated
+- the reference is an unpublished Trichuris trichiura assembly generated in the Parasite Genomics team at Sanger
 - this is a new assembly, rahter than an improvement from the original assembly published by Foth et al (2014)
      - this assembly is from worms extracted from Peter Nejsum that originated in Uganda, whereas the Foth assembly was from Ecuadorian worms.
+- this assembly didn't have an annotation when the project started

+### Genome stats
-- genome stats of the new assmebly
+- genome stats of the new assembly
      - sum = 80573711, n = 113, ave = 713041.69, largest = 29164577
      - N50 = 11299416, n = 2
      - N60 = 9167782, n = 3